PrudhviRajMukiri23/Assig-1/k6-performance/test-cases/README.md

 # Sign performance tests

-This project contains scripts used to performance test Sign's endpoints.
+This project contains scripts used to performance test on GET endpoints.

 The main technologies used are: